hazarpanc/Canada_Used_Cars/README.md

   - The 'transmission' column was transformed into a new binary column 'transmission_manual' indicating whether the transmission is manual or not.
   - The 'province' of the listing was extracted from the 'url' column.

-- For more details on each of these steps, see the preprocess_dataframe function in the preprocessing.py script.
+For more details on each of these steps, see the the preprocessing.py script.

 ## 3) Model Training